mhartl/pivotal-github/README.md

 In order to use the `pivotal-github` gem, you need to configure a [post-receive hook for Pivotal Tracker at GitHub](https://www.pivotaltracker.com/help/api?version=v3#github_hooks) for your repository.
 (To find your Pivotal Tracker API token, go to your user profile and scroll to the bottom.)

-The `pivotal-github` command names follow the Git convention of being verbose (it's telling that, unlike Subversion, Git doesn't natively support `co` for `checkout`), but I recommend setting up aliases as necessary.
+The `pivotal-github` command names follow the Git convention of being verbose (e.g., unlike Subversion, Git doesn't natively support `co` for `checkout`), but I recommend setting up aliases as necessary.
 Here are some suggestions:

     $ git config --global alias.sc story-commit
     $ git config --global alias.sp story-push